lewisevans/arrakis/Movies/README.md

 ### Architecture

-There are three main modules tha contain all the Application code
+There are three main modules that contain all the Application code
 * [:Presentation](presentation/) - Compose UI and ViewModels
 * [:Domain](domain/) - UseCases and repository interfaces
 * [:Data](data/) - Concrete repositories, DataSources, Services and other things such as Room (not currently implemented)